 Employment/severance/change-in-control arrangements.
 Each of Messrs.
 Marra, Guilbert, and Curley has an arrangement pursuant to their respective offer letters that entitles each executive to cash severance if such executive's employment is terminated without cause during the first two years of employment.
 In the event Mr. Marra's employment with the Company is terminated by the Company for reasons other than cause during his first two years of employment, he will receive separation pay equal to two times his base salary and two times his targeted Annual Incentive Bonus, provided he executes and does not rescind a standard release agreement.
 In the event Mr. Guilbert's or Mr. Curley's employment is terminated by the Company for reasons other than cause during his first two years of employment, he would receive separation pay equal to two times base salary and one times his targeted Annual Incentive Bonus provided he executes and does not rescind a standard release agreement.
-If Mr. Marra's, Mr. Guilbert's, or Mr. Curley's employment is terminated by the Company after two years from his hire date, he will receive severance according to the prevailing practice of the Company at that time.
-The severance arrangements were made for our new executive officers to attract them to the Company and provide them with financial protection in the event of their termination without cause.
+If Mr. Marra's, Mr. Guilbert's, or Mr. Curley's employment is terminated by the Company after two years from his hire date, he will receive severance according to the prevailing practice of the Company and provide them with financial protection in the event of their termination without cause.
 The Compensation Committee determined the amount of severance ensuring the amounts were fair, but not excessive, and would attract talented executives.